Caddu/Formula-Aero-Validation/README.md

 # Overview

-This project combines Computational Fluid Dynamics (CFD), wind tunnel testing, instrumentation, data acquisition, and signal post-processing for aerodynamic validation and development of a Formula SAE aerodynamic package.
+This project combines Computational Fluid Dynamics (CFD), wind tunnel testing, instrumentation, data acquisition, additive manufacturing, and signal post-processing for aerodynamic validation and development of a Formula SAE aerodynamic package.

 The workflow integrates: